blakecschmidt/Bing-Search/README.md

 30 5 * * * /full/path/to/directory/bingsearchmobile.sh
 ```

 After saving this, the two bash scripts should run at the specified times every morning.
 You may want to check to make sure the cron job runs correctly by first putting a time thats a minute or two after the current time and wait for it to run and make sure it works.
+You also need to make sure to log in to your Microsoft Rewards account in Bing for both your primary browser (Chromium on the Pi) as well as Epiphany so that you will redeem points for the searches.